jhu-ip/cs220-f24/questions/day27.md

   2. A public field/member can be accessed freely by any code with access to the class definition.
 A private field/member can only be accessed from other member functions in the class.
   3. private
   4. Cannot define member functions in a C struct.
 However, a C++ struct is like a C++ class but all members are default public, so it can have member functions.
-  5. A member function that C++ calls when you declare a new variable
+  5. A member function that C++ calls when you declare a new variable from a class type
-  6. Objects can be initialized, instead of having the default constructor called first and then having the value reset.
+  6. Objects can be initialized correctly immediately, instead of having the default constructor called first and then having the value reset.
 ---

 1. What is object-oriented programming?